AuraSp/CSP/README.md

-# Stock prices project
+# Company Stock Prices History Project
-Global comapnies's information and price history
+Global companies's information and prices history
 #### Application can be used to search general information about companies - its name, country, currency and website URL.
 By selecting date range, a diagram of stock history is visible and can be inspected for statistics;

 ## Framework Used